VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L1-02-Function-To-Print-Success/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myName" with string value
-Write an algorithm to print the name in all caps
+write a function to print the success message as "Products added sucessfully"
+\
+\
+call the created function
+\

 ## Rules
 -

 ## Manditory Steps